 Lawrence on Bailey (2003)

 Lawrence has also worked closely with another Blanchard supporter, psychologist J. Michael Bailey of Northwestern University.
-Bailey had self-published a 2000 article online called “Transsexualism: Women trapped in men’s bodies or men who would be women?”
+Bailey had self-published a 2000 article online called “Transsexualism: Women trapped in menâs bodies or men who would be women?”
 That work was incorporated into Bailey’s 2003 book The Man Who Would Be Queen.
-Lawrence is quoted on the cover, calling it “a wonderful book on an important subject,” despite the fact that nearly everyone else who read it found it to be one of the most defamatory and inaccurate books on gender variance since 1979.
+Lawrence is quoted on the cover, calling it “a wonderful book on an important subject,” despite the fact that nearly everyone else who read it found it to be one of the most defamatory and inaccurate books on gender diversity since 1979.

-When readers started posting negative Amazon reviews, Bailey enlisted his friends and colleagues to write shill reviews.
+When readers started posting negative Amazon reviews, Bailey enlisted friends and colleagues to write shill reviews.
 Lawrence published the anonymous review below:

 Outstanding scholarship, April 18, 2003

-Michael Bailey’s new book offers an entertaining, informative, and provocative discussion of gender variance in biologic males.
+Reviewer: A reader from USAMichael Bailey’s new book offers an entertaining, informative, and provocative discussion of gender variance in biologic males.
 The author is Professor and Chair of the Department of Psychology at Northwestern University, and is one of the world’s foremost authorities on gender and sexual orientation.
 Fortunately for readers, he is a superb writer as well as a gifted scholar.

 The author’s detailed discussion of femininity and masculinity in gay men is outstanding, and his treatment of male-to-female transsexuality is remarkable for its insight and compassion.
 Bailey is not afraid to be politically incorrect, and some of his conclusions are bound to upset the handful of transsexuals who still cling to the “I was a woman trapped in a man’s body” fantasy.
-But many more transsexuals will be grateful for the author’s willingness to go beyond the stereotypes and clichés and reveal the complicated truths about their lives.
+But many more transsexuals will be grateful for the author’s willingness to go beyond the stereotypes and clichĂ©s and reveal the complicated truths about their lives.

 If you want comfortable homilies, read Mildred Brown or Randi Ettner.
 If you want the truth, read Bailey.

-Below may be the most succinct expression of Dr. Lawrence’s position I’ve seen.
-It is the rigid medical model of “sex” combined with Dr. Lawrence’s fluid foray into identity politics by claiming to be transsexual that is the issue here (emphasis mine).
+Below may be the most succinct expression of Lawrence’s position.
+It is a rigid medical model of âsexâ combined with Lawrence’s fluid foray into identity politics by claiming to be “transsexual” that is the issue here (emphasis mine).

 I should explain that I will be using the term “transsexual” in its most literal sense, to mean one who desires to approximate as closely as possible the anatomic characteristics of the opposite sex.
 Note that the word “gender” does not appear in my definition.
 This reflects my belief that transsexuality is fundamentally about changing one’s anatomy, or sex; and that sometimes it may have little to do with gender identity, or with gender role.